 Above, the bishop is not actually pinned because jailers cannot capture.
 It is probably best for White to move the bishop or else Je7 would hold the bishop for Black’s King to take two moves later.
 Bg4 looks good, as it protects the King from Je2 (holding the King).
 Black would probably win this game, but Bg4 puts up a good resistance.

 The lancer begins the game facing diagonally inward, and it moves the same way that it captures.
-It moves by “jumping” straight forward - over multiple friendly pieces if desired - in the direction that it is facing.
-It can move to any available square that it is facing up to and including the first enemy piece in that direction.
-It cannot jump over an enemy piece or land on any square beyond that first enemy piece.
-After it lands on an empty square or captures a piece, as part of the same move, the player can turn the lancer to one of the other 7 primary directions – or may leave the lancer facing the same direction it just moved.
+It moves by “jumping” straight forward - over multiple friendly units if desired - in the direction that it is facing.
+It can move to any available square that it is facing up to and including the first enemy unit in that direction.
+It cannot jump over an enemy unit or land on any square beyond that first enemy unit.
+After it lands on an empty square or captures a unit, as part of the same move, the player can turn the lancer to one of the other 7 primary directions – or may leave the lancer facing the same direction it just moved.
 A player may not turn a lancer without moving it first.
 If a player moves his or her lancer onto an enemy jailer's "hold" square, then that player is still allowed to turn the lancer (finishing the move) to face the desired direction before it becomes "held" by that enemy jailer.
 I estimate the lancer’s value at 4.5 to 5.

-Lancers may jump over friendly pieces.
+Lancers may jump over friendly units.
 In the above example, the Black lancer is currently facing “southeast.”
 It can take the pawn on e5 and then turn south, putting the White king in check.
 Turning toward the White king would be necessary to prevent Qxf7+.

-As an official rule, a non-pawn piece that was just pushed by a sentry may NOT move immediately back in the direction of the sentry.
+As an official rule, a piece (non-pawn unit) that was just pushed by a sentry may NOT move immediately back in the direction of the sentry.
 The square it just got pushed from and all the squares it just got pushed through, are off-limits on the very next move.
 As for knights, "back in the direction of the sentry" only refers to the square it just moved off of... all squares the usual L shape away from the knight are legal to move to after being pushed, except where the enemy sentry now resides.

 Above, the sentry just pushed the king into check from a2 onto a1, and since the king cannot legally move back to the sentry's square, it is checkmated.